GoogleCloudPlatform/community/tutorials/python-dataflow-quickstart.md

 As your job finishes, you'll see the job status change, and the Compute Engine instances used by the job will stop automatically.

+Note: When you see the "JOB_STATE_DONE" message, you can close Cloud Shell.

 ## View your output

 Now that your job has run, you can explore the output files in Cloud Storage.